Inner London Magistrates Court Poor Box

 While not explicitly stated, the charity's constitutional purposes suggest they would not fund:

-- Organizations outside London
+- Organisations outside London

 - Projects unrelated to poverty relief or social welfare